apache/nuttx/configs/sama5d4-ek/README.txt

          U-Boot> fatload mmc 0 0x20008000 nuttx.bin
          U-Boot> go 0x20008040

+    4. This configuration supports /dev/null, /dev/zero, and /dev/random.

+         CONFIG_DEV_NULL=y    : Enables /dev/null
+         CONFIG_DEV_ZERO=y    : Enabled /dev/zero

+       Support for /dev/random is implemented using the SAMA5D4's True Random Number Generator (TRNG).
+See the section above entitled "TRNG and /dev/random" for information about configuring /dev/random.

+        CONFIG_SAMA5_TRNG=y   : Enables the TRNG peripheral
+        CONFIG_DEV_RANDOM=y   : Enables /dev/random

-    4. This configuration has support for NSH built-in applications enabled.
+    5. This configuration has support for NSH built-in applications enabled.
-       However, no built-in applications are selected in the base configuration.

-    5. This configuration has support for the FAT file system built in.
+    6. This configuration has support for the FAT and ROMFS file systems built in.

-       However, by default, there are no block drivers initialized.
-The FAT file system can still be used to create RAM disks.
+       The FAT file system includes long file name support.
+Please be aware that Microsoft claims patents against the long file name support (see more discussion in the top-level COPYING file).

+         CONFIG_FS_FAT=y        : Enables the FAT file system CONFIG_FAT_LCNAMES=y   : Enable lower case 8.3 file names
+         CONFIG_FAT_LFN=y       : Enables long file name support CONFIG_FAT_MAXFNAME=32 : Arbitrarily limits the size of a path segment name to 32 bytes

+       The ROMFS file system is enabled simply with:

+         CONFIG_FS_ROMFS=y      : Enable ROMFS file system

+    6. An NSH star-up script is provided by the ROMFS file system.
+The ROMFS file system is mounted at /etc and provides:

+         |- dev/
+         |   `- ram0
+         `- etc/
+             `- init.d/
+                 `- rcS

+       (There will, of course, be other devices uner /dev include /dev/console, /dev/null, /dev/zero, /dev/random, etc.).

+       Relevant configuration options include:

+         CONFIG_NSH_ROMFSETC=y           : Enable mounting at of startup file system CONFIG_NSH_ROMFSMOUNTPT="/etc"  : Mount at /etc
+         CONFIG_NSH_ROMFSDEVNO=0         : Device is /dev/ram0
+         CONFIG_NSH_ARCHROMFS=y          : ROMFS image is at
+                                           configs/sama5d4-ek/include/nsh_romfsimg.h
+       The content of /etc/init.d/rcS can be see in the file rcS.template that can be found at: configs/sama5d4-ek/include/rcS.template:

+         mkrd -m 2 -s 512 1024
+         mkfatfs /dev/ram1
+         mount -t vfat /dev/ram1 /tmp

+       The above commands will create a RAM disk block device at /dev/ram1.
+       The RAM disk will take 0.4MiB of memory (512 x 1024).
+Then it will create a FAT file system on the ram disk and mount it at /tmp.
+So after NSH starts and runs the rcS script, we will have:

+         |- dev/
+         |   |- ram0
+         |   `- ram2
+         |- etc/
+         |   `- init.d/
+         |       `- rcS
+          `- tmp/

+       The /tmp directory can them be used for and scratch purpose.

-    6. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+    7. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-    7. Enabling HSMCI support.
+    8. Enabling HSMCI support.
 The SAMA4D4-EK provides a two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
 The full size SD card slot connects via HSMCI0;
        the microSD connects vi HSMCI1.
 Support for both SD slots can be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.

-    8. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.
+    9. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-    9. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+   10. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-    10. I2C Tool.
+   11. I2C Tool.
 NuttX supports an I2C tool at apps/system/i2c that can be
        used to peek and poke I2C devices.
 See the discussion above under "I2C Tool" for detailed configuration settings.

-    11. Networking support via the can be added to NSH by modifying the configuration.
+   12. Networking support via the can be added to NSH by modifying the configuration.
 See the "Networking" section above for detailed configuration settings.

-    12. The Real Time Clock/Calendar (RTC) may be enabled by reconfiguring NuttX.
+   13. The Real Time Clock/Calendar (RTC) may be enabled by reconfiguring NuttX.
        See the section entitled "RTC" above for detailed configuration settings.

-    13. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+   14. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.

-    14. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
-See the section entitled "TRNG and /dev/random" above for detailed configuration information.

    STATUS:
        See the To-Do list below

   ramtest: